nliautaud/trakttvstats/README.md

 # trakttvstats
-A chrome extension adding personal statistics & filtering to [trakt.tv](https://trakt.tv) website.
+A chrome extension adding various improvements to [trakt.tv](https://trakt.tv).

-Works on people page, ex. [trakt.tv/people/steven-spielberg](https://trakt.tv/people/steven-spielberg).
+## People statistics & filtering

+Personnal statistics & filters are added to people pages (ex. [trakt.tv/people/steven-spielberg](https://trakt.tv/people/steven-spielberg)) :

-- Movies seen or not, in total and by job categories (direction, production...).
+- Movies I've seen or not of this person, in total and by job categories (direction, production...).
 - Ratings distribution (personal ratings & trackt.tv ratings).
-- Movies seen or not by decade.
+- Movies I've seen or not by decade.

+All these stats are combinable by clicking on the charts.
+Ex : Films directed by X in the 90's that I didn't see.

+- Select a donut chart to focus on specific job categories.
+- Select a donut slice to focus on movies 'seen' or 'not seen'.
+- Select a decade bar to focus on specific decades.

 ![screen_01](img/screen_01.png)

+**Filtering**

-Donuts and years charts are clickable and acts as filters to combine statistics and filter in realtime the movies below.
+The charts acts also as filters to the movies list below.

-- Select a donut chart to filter by job categories.
-- Select a donut slice to focus on movies 'seen' or 'not seen'.
-- Select a decade bar to filter by years.

-The charts and the results below will reflect your combinations (ex. only the movies in the writing category, that you didn't see, in the 1970's).
+So it's not just statistics, it's especially a way to navigate into someone filmography trough your personnal history.
+Not only how many but "**which films** written by X in the 70's I haven't seen ?".

 When filtering, a summary sentence appears below.
-It may be helpful for sharing !
-Ex: *There is 2 movies written by Steven Spielberg in the 1970's that I didn't see*.
+It may be helpful for sharing.

 ![screen_02](img/screen_02.png)

+**Options :**

+- Ratings to hide from chart : a comma separated list of ratings (from 1 to 10) to hide from the related chart.
+May be useful if some of your ratings aren't reliable (ex. too many 5's ?).

+## Translation

+Trakt.tv is in English only for now.
+It may be difficult sometimes to find This extension will translate movies titles, informations (ex. overview) and posters in any wanted language, if these informations are available on TMDb.

+To avoid too big loads, on search results, lists, etc. the translation occur by hovering a poster.

+The following options are available :

+- ISO 639-1 language code (required)
+- Custom TMDb API Key
+- Always switch languages on mouse hover : by default the translations replace the english ones.
+With this option the translations are visible only when hovering a poster.
+    - Display the translation first on shows pages : if the previous option is active, display anyway the ranslated data of a show page first, and show the english data on hover.